 Long Range Plans

-The RTC develops and participates in a variety of long range planning efforts and special studies designed to help guide transportation spending.
+The RTC develops and participates in a variety of long range planning efforts and special studies designed to help guide investments in the transportation system.

 The Regional Transportation Plan (RTP) is a state-mandated, long range planning document that serves as a guide for future transportation funding decisions.
 The RTP outlines transportation challenges and establishes investment priorities for all of Santa Cruz County.
-The plan includes lists of transit, highway, local road, bike, and pedestrian needs in the region and estimates the amount of local, state and federal dollars that may be available for these projects over the next 25 years.
-The plan is updated to reflect the latest funding and project needs every four to five years.
+The plan includes lists of transit, highway, local road, bike, and pedestrian needs in the region and estimates the amount of local, state and federal dollars that may be available for these projects over the next 20 to 25 years.
+The plan is updated every four or five years to reflect the latest funding estimates and project needs.
+The 2014 Santa Cruz County Regional Transportation Plan and the corresponding environmental documents were approved by the RTC on June 26, 2014.
+The next Santa Cruz County RTP is scheduled for adoption in June 2018 and is currently under development.
+These documents will provide transportation plans through 2040 and will be referred to as the 2040 RTP and 2040 MTP/SCS.
+The 2040 RTP will be a minor update to the 2014 RTP.

 Other Planning Efforts

 Metropolitan Transportation Plan for the tri-county Monterey Bay Region